-You’ve thought long and hard, and have decided to invest in UK property.
-What happens next?
-This article will guide you through the different stages of the investment process.
+You’ve decided to invest in Australia property but have no idea what the purchase process entails.
+This article will guide you through some of the stages in the investment process.

-We recommend investments based on your goals and budget, and once you have decided on the property for investment, you will need to sign Reservation Forms and a Solicitors Appointment Letter.
+At CSI Prop, we recommend investments based on your goals and budget.
+Once you have decided on the property for investment, you will need to sign Reservation Forms and a Solicitor Appointment Letter.

-- Reservation Deposit*: approx £5,000 (forms part of the purchase price, non-refundable)
+- Reservation Deposit*: MYR5000 (forms part of the purchase price and is non-refundable)

 *Payment can vary depending on project/developer/solicitor

-CSI Prop works closely with a panel of recognised solicitors in the UK.
-We’re happy to recommend our panel, but you may use solicitors of your own choosing.
+CSI Prop works closely with a panel of solicitors and mortgage brokers who are recognised in Australia.
+We’re happy to recommend our panel, but you also may use solicitors or mortgage brokers of your own choosing.

 - 3 to 6 months salary slips

 - 3 to 6 months bank statements

 There are typically no application and processing fees to finance your property.
 However, the bank legal fees can incur up to 1.5% of the value of your property.
 There are several banks in Malaysia and internationally that offer financing, please get in touch with us to find out more.